baralsamrat/MSCS532_Final/README.md

 # MSCS532_Final
- focuses on data structure optimization in the context of high-performance computing (HPC).
-You will first conduct an examination of the study to assess the optimization techniques used in HPC.
+Optimization Techniques in High-Performance Computing: Data Structures and Neural Network Surrogates focuses on data structure optimization in the context of high-performance computing (HPC).